HanLevit/Directed-Studies-ADA/README.md

-# Directed-Studies-ADA
+## Directed-Studies-ADA
-Code for ADA work and directed studies results
+This repository holds code for ADA work and directed studies results.